 Items 3A through 3C were received and filed by the Committee.
+Item 3D was pulled from consideration at staff's request and will be presented at the next scheduled Technical Committee meeting.

 4. TECHNICAL COMMITTEE ITEMS DISTRIBUTED

 There were no items distributed.